Coinsnap/jtl_coinsnappayment/README.md

 ![Plugin downloading from Github repository](/assets/images/screenshot-3.png)

-You can download Coinsnap JTL Store plugin from Coinsnap Github page
+You can download Coinsnap JTL Store plugin from Coinsnap Github page and extract files in local folder on your computer.
+Make new zip-archive from folder jtl_coinsnappayment.

+Note: folder inside zip archive should have exact name jtl_coinsnappayment.

 ### 2. Add plugin ###